tomliu2018/hello-world/README.md

 # hello-world
 learn to use git.
-this is my first git jouranl.
+this is my first git journal.
+my commits.